tolkit/telomeric-identifier/README.md

 ### Explore

 `tidk explore` will attempt to find the simple telomeric repeat unit in the genome provided.
 It will report this repeat in its canonical form (e.g. TTAGG -> AACCT).
-Unlike previous versions, a simple TSV is printed to STDOUT.
+Unlike previous versions, only a simple TSV is printed to STDOUT.
 Use the `distance` parameter to search only in a proportion of the chromosome arms.
+The default is 1% of the length of the chromosome either side, but feel free to change this.
+In particular with raw reads (PacBio), I'd recommend setting the distance flag to 1 (`--distance 1` or `--distance=1`), to process the full length of each read.

 For example:
 `tidk explore --minimum 5 --maximum 12 fastas/iyBomHort1_1.20210303.curated_primary.fa` searches the genome for repeats from length 5 to length 12 sequentially on the <a href="https://www.ebi.ac.uk/ena/browser/view/PRJEB43539"><i>Bombus hortorum</i> genome</a>.